cabhijith/InstagramBot-/README.md

 The <i>Smart</i> part of it, I still have to figure out.
 Currently making a DataSet for the same to train on.

 Contact me at - cabhijith001@gmail.com for any suggestions/advice etc.

+<i> Excessive use of this tool can lead to Instagram banning your account.
+Use within limits</i>